-With bottle tops, a top tip is to collect them in another metal container (aluminium or tin) that’s going into your recycling bin.
+With bottle caps, a top tip is to collect them in another metal container (aluminium or tin) that’s going into your recycling bin.

-For example, a tin of beans or a can of soup.
+Good examples of other metal containers for bottle caps include a tin of beans, can of soup or can of chopped tomatoes.
 Put your beer bottle caps into the empty tin until it’s about half way full, then squeeze the opening of the tin closed so the bottle tops can’t fall out.

 The bottle caps, alongside drinks cans, foil trays and other metals are taken to a Materials Recovery Facility (MRF) where they are first sorted (using magnets and separators).

 After this, the metals are crushed together to form a big metal bale – a bit like hay bale, but in metal format.
 This is why it’s ok to put your bottle caps into a tin of beans (for example), as they’ll get crushed down together.